 Nearly any Lemmings game after Lemmings 2: The Tribes.

 Tomb Raider II was generally considered almost equal or an Even Better Sequel on release.
-By Chronicles, the series had firmly fell into this trope and The Angel of Darkness was the last straw before the series began recovering by being moved to another developer.
+By Chronicles, the series had firmly fell into this trope and The Angel of Darkness was the last straw before the series began recovering by being moved from Core Design to Crystal Dynamics.

 7 was released after the series' firstSequel Series, and it and its following installments are considered massive improvements.
 Some fans still consider 2 and 3 to be the pinnacle of the series, however.

-Mega Man Battle Network actually really improved for the last installment, although the two proceeding ones were pretty mediocre.
+Mega Man Battle Network actually really improved for the last installment, although the two preceding ones were pretty mediocre.

 Mega Man Star Force had the same situation.
 The first was alright, the second was bad, but the third is largely agreed to have been fantastic.